archway-network/archway/x/rewards/spec/04_begin_block.md

    * Create a new `RewardsRecord` for a contract if:
      * A contract metadata is set;
      * The `rewards_address` metadata field is set;
-   * Multiple `RewardsRecords` could be created for a single rewards address if that address is used by multiple contract metadatas.
+   * Multiple `RewardsRecords` could be created for a single rewards address if that address is used by multiple contract metadata.

 4. Cleanup